Want to get on ODSP but don't know how?

 Of primary importance in considering an appeal to the Tribunal is - what exactly can the Tribunal do for you?
 In most cases this is not a complex problem as the appellant simply wants the Tribunal to "reverse" the administrator's Decision and re-instate (or start) the assistance the appellant feels they are entitled to.

 However when things are not this simple, the issue of jurisdiction may need to be explored.
-This issue tends to break down into two sub-issues: "remedial jurisdiction" (what can the Tribunal order to be done) and "subject-matter jurisdiction" (what law can the Tribunal consider).
+This issue tends to break down into two sub-issues: "remedial jurisdiction" (what can the Tribunal order to be done) and "subject-matter jurisdiction" (what laws can the Tribunal consider).
 Another related topic: "party jurisdiction" (ie. who can raise matters before the Tribunal), is discussed in s.1(g) "Parties", immediately below.

 .
 Remedial Jurisdiction

-Simply, on an appeal before it the Tribunal may [Act s.31(1)]:- Deny the appeal:
+Simply, on an appeal before it the Tribunal may [Act s.31(1)]:

 Deny the appeal, which has the effect of confirming the administrator's original decision;

-- Grant the appeal IN FULL:
+• Grant the appeal in full:

-Which has the effect of reversing the administrator's original decision, in which case the original Notice of Decision can be disregarded and eligibility re-instated accordingly;
+Which has the effect of reversing the administrator's original decision, in which case the original Notice of Decision can be disregarded and eligibility is re-instated accordingly;

-- Grant the appeal IN PART:
+• Grant the appeal in part:

 Same as above, except the original decision will be modified as per the terms set out in the Tribunal's Decision;

-- Refer Back with Directions
+• Refer Back with Directions

 "Refer the matter back to the administrator for reconsideration in accordance with any directions the Tribunal considers proper".

 This is the least-used Tribunal remedial authority.
 It typically arises were the Tribunal finds that the administrator has somehow erred in law or fact-finding and because of that never moved on to the next step required for deciding the case.
 Sometimes the Tribunal will just do this next step themselves based on the evidence before it, but on others it will 'send it back' (with directions) to the administrator to do.
-It will tend to 'send it back' when the next required step is one calling for the exercise of discretion by the administrator.
-The limits of the Tribunal's jurisdiction are further circumscribed:s.67(1) Act
+It will tend to 'send it back' when the next required step is one calling for the exercise of some discretion by the administrator.

-The Tribunal shall not make a decision in an appeal under this Act that the administrator would not have authority to make.
-An important issue which will be discussed later (see "Ontario Human Rights Code", below) is that the Tribunal's remedial jurisdiction IS NOT broadly expanded when other (superior) law (such as the Ontario Human Rights Code) is being argued.
+An important issue which will be discussed later (see "Ontario Human Rights Code", below) is that the Tribunal's remedial jurisdiction is not broadly expanded when other (superior) law (such as the Ontario Human Rights Code) is being argued.
 The Tribunal can still only: deny, grant (in whole or part), or refer-back with directions.
-For instance, the Tribunal cannot declare laws invalid or void - this can only be done by the higher courts (ie. Ontario Superior Court or above).
-When the Tribunal finds that one of its parent laws (ie. under the OW or ODSP Acts) violates the Human Rights Code it may ONLY ignore or modify that law to the extent necessary to avoid the Code violation, AND only do so in the appeal before it.
+For instance, the Tribunal cannot declare laws invalid or void - this can only be done by the higher courts (ie. Ontario Superior Court or above), or award 'damages' against the administrator.
+When the Tribunal finds that one of its parent laws (ie. under the OW or ODSP Acts) violates the Human Rights Code it may only ignore or modify that law to the extent necessary to avoid the Code violation, and only do so in the appeal before it.

 .
 Subject-Matter Jurisdiction